How To Install Llama 3.1 and 3.2 Locally on Windows (Short version)

 Currently, there are a couple of Llama implementations available that offer users the convenience of running the AI model locally.

-Installing LM Studio on Windows
+Install LM Studio on Windows

 In the realm of local Llama inference, LM Studio is quickly becoming a favored choice among Windows users, thanks to its remarkable blend of user-friendliness and powerful features.